Experience & Background

 Significant experience in supervising graduate and doctoral students in practicum, internship, and techniques courses, ensuring comprehensive skill development and academic success.

-Supervision and Training Philosophy
+Training & Supervision Philosophy